Ali-Sahili/DNA-Classification/README.md

                            --use_cuda False
 ```

-To reproduce our best results, put into your terminal:
+To reproduce our best results, put into your terminal (note that, with MisMatch and k > 8, the fast implementation take a lot of RAM space, thus we change the implementation at the expense of loosing speed):
 ```
 python3 start.py
 ```